 If you most want to be able to use the internet even during blackouts and to be able to get around almost any kind of VPN detection software, then VyprVPN is your best choice.
 The special feature of this software it its Chameleon protocol which is designed to defeat VPN blocking mechanisms.
 It works by encrypting both the data that you send over the internet and its metadata.
 This metadata contains information about the data like its origin and destination, and normally a network can scan this metadata to detect VPN use.
 With the Chameleon protocol active, it is not possible for the network to see the metadata and so networks cannot detect VPN use.
 This means that you can continue to use this VPN even when networks are using VPN blocking.
 The service was reported to still be working in Turkey during the last blackout.

 The encryption used is strong and there is no logging policy.
-The serve network offers 700 servers in 70 countries, and the software is available for Windows, Mac OS, iOS, and Android.
+The server network offers 700 servers in 70 countries, and the software is available for Windows, Mac OS, iOS, and Android.